What You’ll Learn 🖥️

 Tick marks

-You can select Auto tick marks or select a predefined number from the drop-down list.
+Auto tick marks can be selected, or you can choose a specific number from the drop-down list.

 Z-axis

-The Z-axis type can be set from the drop-down list.
+The Z-axis type can be set using the drop-down menu.

 Projection

-The three-dimensional view can be rotated by pressing and holding the left mouse button to rotate it.
-Scrolling the mouse wheel or pressing the Shift and left mouse button will zoom in or out of the display when moving the mouse up and down.
-Right-click and move the mouse will rotate the graph around the display plane.
+The three-dimensional view can be rotated by pressing and holding the left mouse button.
+Scrolling the mouse wheel or pressing Shift + left mouse button will zoom in or out, depending on whether you move the mouse up or down.
+Right-clicking and moving the mouse will rotate the graph around the display plane.

 Cursor type

-Moving the mouse button around on the graph will place the crosshair cursor on the nearest point on the graph.
+Moving the mouse cursor over the graph will position the crosshair on the nearest point.

-When clicking on the point for a short period of time (a long click will rotate the display), the crosshair will be held in place and the value of all three axes will be displayed near the cursor.
-All the cursors can be removed with the right mouse click.
+Clicking on a point briefly (a long click will rotate the view) will lock the crosshair in place, and the values of all three axes will be displayed near the cursor.
+You can remove all crosshairs by right-clicking.

-Additionally, we can change the cursor to calculate the slope between the x and y-axis.
-First, we click on the first point, then on the second point and the value on the left will show (in our case) the speed of frequency change over time.
+Additionally, the cursor can be used to calculate the slope between the X and Y axes.
+First, click on the starting point, then click on the second point.
+The value displayed on the left will show the rate of change—for example, the frequency change over time.

 The new 3D Graph

-With the new 3D graph there are a lot of improvements implemented in the widget.
-The Time axis is now aligned with the X-axis of the Recorder widget.
-This means that if you Zoom into the recorder, the zoom will be performed also on the 3D graph.
-Also, the yellow cursor is aligned with the recorder and can be seen on the new 3D graph as a yellow line (for 2D projection) and as a yellow plane (for 3D projection).
+With the new 3D graph, many improvements have been implemented.
+The time axis is now aligned with the X-axis of the Recorder widget.
+This means that if you zoom into the recorder, the zoom is also applied to the 3D graph.
+Furthermore, the yellow cursor is synchronized with the recorder and appears on the 3D graph as a yellow line (for 2D projection) or a yellow plane (for 3D projection).

 Z-axis